Can I sue FedEx?

-Yes, FedEx trucks are everywhere at a time when there is ever-increasing pressure on trucking companies to move goods faster and cheaper.
-Semi-truck crash lawyers at our firm have recovered tens of millions of dollars in damages for out clients.
+FedEx trucks are everywhere at a time when there is ever-increasing pressure on trucking companies to move goods faster and cheaper.
+The semi-truck crash lawyers at the Pritzker Hageman law firm have recovered hundreds of millions of dollars in money damages for our clients.

 As an example, you can look at just one of those businesses — FedEx Ground Package System Inc. of Coraopolis, Pennsylvania — to find FedEx trucks from that carrier were involved in more than 680 crashes during a recent two-year period that killed 45 people and injured 641 people.
 That’s an average of almost two deaths per month at crash sites involving a commercial truck from FedEx Ground Package System Inc., according to the Transportation Department data.